etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Datasets.md

   * A Dataset belongs to a module, so modules can add new datasets to an Etendo instance.
   * Data Access Level: filter the tables which can be selected for this dataset, only tables with the set data access level can be included in the data set.

-!!!info
-    For more information read more about [data access level]().

 If the `export allowed` column is flagged, then an `export` button is displayed.
 When clicking this button the data is exported to the modules directory of the